heku/Kool.VsDiff/Readme.md

 ## Thanks

-Before and during my development, I took the following documents/projects for reference.
-Great thanks to the authors who did great job.
+Before and during my development, I referred the following projects and documents, and I am very grateful to these authors who have done a great job.

 - [Clipboard Diff](https://github.com/einaregilsson/ClipboardDiff)
 - [CodeMaid](https://github.com/codecadwallader/codemaid)